OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.2 Sanitization and Sandboxing

+Input validation is a complicated topic.

+Sometimes input validation is not going to be helpful for security, other times it will help it to a moderate degree, whilst other times it will be fundamental for security defense.
+It depends on the type of data and the use of that data to determine how effective input validation will be.

+For example:

+  * Santization: When a user is authoring HTML, the standard defense is to standardise HTML to remove Performing JSON sanitizing before JSON parsers are used, and of course HTML sanitization for XSS defense
+  * Escaping: Done in the UI when you want to preserve displaying content as the user typed it in, also for some injection protection like LDAP injection protection
+  * Parameterization: For SQL Injection, primarily
+  * Sandboxing:  When you can't sanitize HTML for some reason and need to dump potentially active content on your web page, iFrame sandboxing is critical.
+CSP has some sandboxing capabilities, too.
+  * Really important for URL's in Web UI's to stop JavaScript and data URL's (XSS defense) - but often valid data is still dangerous

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |